South-Paw/salien-script-js/README.md

 5. Run `npm install -g salien-script-js` to install this project.
 6. Run the script by typing `salien-script-js --token xxxxxxxx` where `xxxxxxxx` is your token from step 3.

-> ### If you appreciate the script, please leave a star ⭐ on the project!
+> ### Remeber to drop us a ⭐ star on the project if you appreciate this script!

 ## 😍 How to update the script